-With Summer well on the way, we are extremely excited to introduce the inimitable illustrator, Isabelle Feliu - her style is whimsical and dreamlike, however her organically drawn images of women feel more relevant than ever, and have been making waves in the fashion world.
-We caught up with the artist in her current home town of Oslo, Norway.
+With summer well on its way, we are extremely excited to introduce the inimitable illustrator, Isabelle Feliu – her style is whimsical and dreamlike however, her organically drawn images of women feel more relevant than ever, and have been making waves in the fashion world.
+We caught up with the artist in her current hometown of Oslo, Norway.

 Tell us a bit about how you started illustrating.

 I started illustrating when I first moved to Oslo to be with my boyfriend, almost 3 years ago.
 I had just left my first job as fashion designer assistant in Montréal and I didn’t manage to find another job in Oslo.
 I didn’t mind because I had a lot of trouble dealing with the 9 to 5 lifestyle.
 I had a lot of free time, so I just started drawing more and more.